 What percent of content creators are successful?

-Only 4% of global creators earn over $100,000 per year, meaning the majority are part-time or earn less than full-time income.
+Only 4% of global creators earn over $100,000 per year, which means the majority are part-time or earn less than a full-time income.
 However, monetization opportunities are expanding fast, especially for niche creators with loyal audiences.